 - Synthetic cannabinoids (“fake weed”)

-Benzodiazepines: Alprazolam (Xanax) was the most frequently abused benzodiazepine in Atlanta in 2017.
+Benzodiazepines: Alprazolam (Xanax) was the most frequently used benzodiazepine in Atlanta in 2017.
 Other benzodiazepines that may also cause dependence and addiction include:

 Questions About Treatment?